leducnguyen21/AtliqHospitality_analysis_resumeproject/README.md

 5. Building Menu bar for several sheets in Power BI
 6. Choose specific color for the dashboard to improve visualisation

-Once again, thank you Dhaval Patel and Hemanand Vadivel for coming up with this kind of challenges that helps students and professionals who are looking forward to step into the analytics career
+Once again, thank you Dhaval Patel and Hemanand Vadivel for establishing this kind of challenges that helps people who are looking forward to step into the analytics career

-#codebasicsresumeprojectchallenge #powerbi #dashboard #dataanalysis #codebasics #dataanalytics #data #career #hospitality
+#codebasicsresumeprojectchallenge #powerbi #dashboard #dataanalysis #codebasics #dataanalytics #data #hospitality